willp240/antinullh/HOWTO.md

 In your fit config, be sure to have `fake_data=1` (and `asimov=0`), and set the oscillation parameter's fake data values to be their nominal values.
 This way, for every step in the grid, the fake dataset will be produced with the nominal values, and this will be the same for each fit.
 The python script will update the nominal values of the oscillation parameters in the config file to the current values in the fixed oscillation parameters scan, so we always fit the same fake data, but with different fixed oscillation parameter values each time.

-`output_dir` will contain all the configs and logs for each fit, but the outputted root files will be produced in independent directories (one for each fit) inside the `output_directory` set in the `fit_config` file, so it is recommended you use the same directory on the command line and in that file.
+`output_dir` will contain all the configs and logs for each fit, and the outputted root files will be produced in independent directories (one for each fit) inside that directory.
+The `output_directory` set in the `fit_config` file gets updated to be the one set as the command line argument.

 <h3> Postfit Analysis</h3>